 FEATURE OBJECTIVE PRESCRIPTION ECOLOGY TIMING Existing trees Maximise growth and screening function.
 Maintain existing value to nesting birds, foraging bats and invertebrates.
 Enhance value to nesting birds, foraging bats, invertebrates, amphibians and reptiles.
 Inspect at each maintenance visit for issues such as disease, damage due to gales etc. Where damage/disease take appropriate action to ensure the tree line is safe (e.g., no danger to people on site due to falling limbs etc.), undertaking remedial pruning where necessary.
 Trim back any branches which are resulting in excessive shading.
 Prior to any works taking place a suitably qualified ecologist shall survey the tree to check for roosting bats.
 If bats are found the ecologist shall make recommendations on how to proceed (or not) with the works.
 Continue to pollard trees which have previously been pollarded, typically on a three year cycle.
 Any removed branches should be left on site for their invertebrate value e.g., small piles can be stacked along the hedgerow margins The management of trees will be minimal, and the crown allowed to spread in order to maximise leaf cover which will be used as a navigational aid by commuting bats.
 Continuous tree cover will maintain connectivity with adjacent tree cover.
 Pruning, if required must be undertaken outside of the nesting bird season which runs from March to August inclusive.
 Dead/dying/ damaged limbs shall only be removed if they pose a danger to public health and safety.
 Pollards to be pruned every three years.
 Existing hedges Maximise growth and screening function while maintaining a good structure Allow existing hedges to grow to a height of 3-5m, but trim sides to ensure a dense structure is maintained.
 Trim the sides of the hedges, particularly to ensure that they do not encroach on the surrounding highways, obscure sight lines or impede access for pedestrians and vehicles.
 Encourage or maintain a twiggy structure to enhance screening, especially in winter.
 Trim 30% of the hedges in one year and a different 30% in the following year to provide increased cover and food in winter.
+In Year 10 consider laying or coppicing 33% of the hedges if it will improve their structure and/or prolong their lifespan/health.
+Coppice another third in Year 15 and the final third in Year 20.
+Repeat the cycle starting in Year 20.
 Trim in winter, ideally late January/early February (outside the breeding bird season).
-New hedges To screen the BESS compounds from existing PRoW and the proposed permissive footpath.
-To provide a linear Ensure new plants are regularly watered during extended periods of dry weather.
-Check that the plants/shelters are upright and secure.
-Maintain weed free within at the base of new plants and inside the shelters by hand weeding.
-Maintain a zone of bare mulch to 0.75 m beyond the Lengthening the time between hedge cutting increases the production of hard and soft mast resulting in an increased foraging resource for wildlife to exploit.
-Regular watering for the first 2 years.
-Checking plants are upright and secure, annually or as required i.e. Particularly
+Year 10, Year 15 and Year 20 New hedges To screen the BESS compounds from existing PRoW Ensure new plants are regularly watered during extended periods of dry weather.
+Lengthening the time between hedge cutting increases the production of hard Regular watering for the first 2 years.